Vanshika0312/new-repo/README.md

 OS and threading modules

-Just open the "index.html" file in your browser or visit the Live Site.
+Just open the "index.html" file in your browser or visit the [Live Site]https://github.com/Vanshika0312/new-repo/blob/main/index.html